GGgRain/Unreal-Joint/README.md

 4. Launch your project and confirm it runs successfully.
 If you see a prompt asking about building modules, click **Yes**.

 > [!TIP]
-> Check this out especially if you've never compiled or used C++ codes on your Unreal Engine before:
+> Check this out, especially if you've never compiled or used C++ code on your Unreal Engine before:
 > If the plugin doesn’t launch properly, you may check your machine's Visual Studio configuration for the C++ code build to be valid.
 Please make sure to follow these steps:
 >
 > In your Visual Studio configuration (you can modify it in Visual Studio Installer) :